gtonkinhill/tracs/docs/database.md

 ## Prebuilt GTDB database

-Trac'm can accept prebuilt databases provided on the GTDB and Sourmash websites.
-If only the Sourmash database is supplied, Trac'm automatically downloads the reference genomes corresponding to the species observed within the given sample from RefSeq.
+TRACS can accept prebuilt databases provided on the GTDB and Sourmash websites.
+If only the Sourmash database is supplied, TRACS automatically downloads the reference genomes corresponding to the species observed within the given sample from RefSeq.
 This eliminates the inconvenience associated with downloading the comprehensive reference genome database from GTDB which can be very large.
 However, when analysing multiple samples, it can be more advantageous to preemptively download the complete set of genomes from GTDB.

-The Sourmash file can be provided to Trac'm as is.
+The Sourmash file can be provided to TRACS as is.
 When using the GTDB references it is necessary to untar the file first by running `tar -xf`

 | Database 	| Sourmash DB 	| GTDB reference genomes 	|